neuroscout/neuroscout/README.md

     Authorization: JWT eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZGVudGl0eSI6MSwiaWF0IjoxNDQ0OTE3NjQwLCJuYmYiOjE0NDQ5MTc2NDAsImV4cCI6MTQ0NDkxNzk0MH0.KPmI6WSjRjlpzecPvs3q_T3cJQvAgJvaQAPtk1abC_E

 Tokens expire, so you'll probably need to get a new one soon.
 To facilitate this, I've wrapped a Flask Client that auto authenticates and inserts the token into the header in neuroscout/tests/request_utils.py.
 You can use this more easily by entering into Shell mode: `python manage.py shell`.
 A client object will be preloaded (given the username in the file), that can be used to make requests to Flask.
 Make sure Flask server is also running on localhost.

+Note that in order to use any protected routes, you must confirm the email on your account.
+Confusingly, you can get a valid token without confirming your account, but protected routes will not function until confirmation.